 Cameron Bar and Grill has a sophisticated downtown vibe, with black-and-white pictures adorning the walls and dark colors prevalent throughout.
 A large outdoor dining area makes a relaxing spot for eating in good weather.
 It specializes in basic American fare, and dishes are hearty.
 Start with an appetizer of fried green tomatoes, fried pickle chips or pimento cheese dip.
 A range of salads, burgers, and sandwiches are on the menu.
 Entree options include marinated hanger steak with potatoes and vegetables, blackened catfish with okra and black-eyed peas, and chicken pie with vegetables topped with puff pastry.

 Cantina 18 specializes in Southwest cuisine and offers unique takes on tacos, nachos, sandwiches, and entrees.
 Outdoor patio dining is an option when it’s warm.
 Nacho choices include short ribs with corn, peppers, beans and goat cheese; pineapple-barbecued chicken with pickled chilies and white cheddar; and avocado and black bean with corn, pico de gallo and jack cheese.
-Tacos include ground beef, adobo-grilled chicken with apples and cranberry and sesame crusted tuna with hominy relish and warm orange marmalade.
+Tacos include ground beef, seared pork belly, and BBQ duck confit.

 Village Deli and Grill has been a Cameron Village staple since 1996 and is the original location for the restaurant, which has now expanded to three additional locations.
 Sandwiches are the deli’s specialty, with standards like chicken and tuna salads, turkey and roast beef and more distinctive options like the fried green tomato BLT and homemade grilled pimento cheese.
 Burgers, chicken, breakfast and salad options all make great choices as well.
 The deli also sports indoor and outdoor seating so visitors can enjoy rain or shine!